meenukumari8511/meenukumari8511/README.md

 ## 🔭 What I'm Currently Working On

 * 🗄️ Practicing **SQL** through real-world datasets and business-oriented queries.
-* 📊 Building hands-on skills in **Excel** for data cleaning, analysis, Pivot Tables, and dashboards.
+* 📊 Building hands-on skills in **Excel** for data cleaning, analysis, Pivot Tables, charts, and dashboards.
 * 🐍 Practicing **Python with Pandas and NumPy** for data manipulation and exploratory analysis.
 * 📈 Learning **Power BI** to create interactive dashboards and communicate insights effectively.
 * 🧹 Improving my **data cleaning, exploratory data analysis, and visualization** skills.